shahzadpatel/KakuroHelper/README.md

 ## Future Enhancements

-- Add support for multiple themes.
 - Reduce the API calls by sending all available combinations to the frontend and filter the exclusion/inclusion numbers without making API calls for them
-- Enhance the UI
 - Make the application into a mobile app

 ---